realworldocaml/book/other-notes/02-guided-tour.md

 point ask yourself how OCaml determines these types in the first place.
-Roughly speaking, OCaml infers the type of an expression from what it already knows about the types of the elements of that expression through a process called _type-inference_.
+Roughly speaking, OCaml infers the type of an expression from what it already knows about the types of the elements of that expression.
+This process is called _type-inference_.
 As an example, in `abs_change`, the fact that `abs_diff` takes two integer arguments lets the compiler infer that `x` is an `int` and that `f` returns an `int`.